gear-foundation/academy/docs/18-auction-coding/coding.md

 }
 ```

-Great, we're done with this function and now we'll start writing the function for making bids:
+Great!
+We're done with the `complete_tx` and rewritten `start_auction` function.

+Let's start writing the function for making bids (`make_bid`):

-1. First, we check if there is no pending transaction MakeBid;
+- First, we'll check if there is a pending transaction for MakeBid
-2. Next, we check the input arguments.
-If they differ from those saved in transactions, we complete the previous transaction and execute the current one.
-If they are the same, we complete the pending transaction and stop the function execution.
+- Next, we'll compare the input arguments with those stored in the transactions.
+If they differ, complete the previous transaction and execute the current one.
+If they match, complete the pending transaction and stop the function execution.
-3. If there is no pending transaction, we execute the current transaction.
+- If there is no pending transaction, we execute the current transaction.

 ```rust
 async fn make_bid(&mut self, bid: u128)